kubeflow/website/content/en/docs/pipelines/multi-user.md

 ### In-cluster request authentication

-Clients can only access the Kubeflow Pipelines API from the public endpoint that enforces authentication.
+Clients can only access the Kubeflow Pipelines API from the public IAP endpoint that enforces authentication.

 In-cluster direct access to the API endpoint is denied by Istio authorization